 All you need to make your own labneh is literally three things: good-quality yogurt, good kosher salt, and patience.
 From there, you can serve it just as it is, or dress it up with a drizzle of olive oil and some fresh toppings.

-I’ve found Hewitt’s goat milk products at several health food stores in Toronto, including the Big Carrot and Noah’s, but if you can’t track it down, feel free to use regular cow’s milk yogurt.
-Just make sure to use a good-quality full fat yogurt that hasn’t been thickened with corn starch or gelatin, because you won’t get the same gorgeously spreadable texture.
+If you can't track it down, though, feel free to use your favourite yogurt.
+Just make sure to use a good-quality full fat yogurt that hasn't been thickened with corn starch or gelatin, because you won't get the same gorgeously spreadable texture.

 Disclosure: I am part of the PTPA Brand Ambassador Program with Gay Lea, and received compensation as part of my affiliation with this group.
 The opinions on this blog are my own.